 - The name must show that the business is an LLC, typically by placing "LLC," "Limited Liability Company," "Limited Company," "Ltd. Liability Co.," or some other abbreviation at the end of the name to serve notice to the public about the type of business organization, and

-One more point to keep in mind when choosing a great name for you LLC is to be careful not to infringe on the trademarks of other companies.
-To get a brief sense of trademark law, you only have to consider whether a customer, upon reading or hearing your business' name, would associate a product or service that your company produces or sells with another company.
+Be careful not to infringe on the trademarks of other companies.
 For example, if a pre-existing company had the name "Beez Kneez" trademarked, and you named your company "Bee's Knees," you may be in violation of their trademark.